Reader Question: What jobs can a linguist get?

 Finally, if you fight through and get the Ph.D, you’ve got your pick.
 Nearly all of the opportunities mentioned above will be open to you, and new doors will open besides.

-Industry will likely want you, especially if you’ve got the right specialization for their programs.
+Industry is often interested in Ph.Ds, especially if you’ve got the right specialization for their programs.
 You’ll also be paid more than MA and Ph.D student candidates, and will likely come in higher on the totem pole.
-You’ll be more likely to be able to guide events, not just annotate or work on problems.
+You’ll be more likely to be able to guide projects, rather than analyzing data or working on other people’s problems.
+If you know you’re interested in industry jobs, it’s a good idea to talk to people in your desired field, and ask what kind of experience and specializations they’re looking for.

-You can also choose a lecturer or adjunct faculty position, where you’re not on track for tenure, and you’ll not have much in the way of job security beyond a few years, but it’s a job, and you’ll be at the helm of classes and getting paid for a few years.
-This is a great option if other factors in your life are preventing you from committing to a longer term stay in a given place, or if you’re simply not sure that you’re wanting to teach for the rest of your life.
+You can also take a lecturer or adjunct faculty position, where you’re not on track for tenure, and you’ll no job security at all, but it’s a job, and you’ll be at the helm of classes and getting paid (minimally) for a few years.
+This is an option if other factors in your life are preventing you from committing to a longer term stay in a given place, if you need some experience teaching, or if you’re simply not sure that you’re wanting to teach for the rest of your life.
+But realize that adjuncting pays very little, and places you at the whim of your department’s teaching schedule.

 Finally, some people, like me, eventually want to become full, tenured professors and pass on this knowledge in new and interesting ways to new and interesting people.
 To do this, you’ll likely start as an assistant professor, work your way up, and ideally, eventually win tenure.
 As a tenured professor, you’ll teach, do some research, publish, and participate in the workings of the university.
 You’ll be faculty, have the benefits and security of such, and be paid the salary of a full professor.
-It’s a pretty sweet gig, but winning such jobs can often be very competitive.
+It’s a pretty sweet gig, but it’s not all milk-and-honey.

 Mind you, this is just my perspective.
-I’m just a little Doctoral student, I have my own particular biases, and there are likely a zillion opportunities that I’ve never been exposed to or even heard of.
+I’m just a young faculty member, I have my own particular biases, and there are likely many opportunities that I’ve never been exposed to or even heard of.
 I’d recommend that you talk to your advisors in the department, talk to other linguists, and watch sites where linguistics jobs are posted (like LINGUIST list).

-Most of all, though, follow your passion.
+Most of all, though, think things through, ask the right questions, but follow your passion.
 If you want to do research, take jobs that offer you that chance.
 If you want to develop new and interesting products, and make a good deal of money doing it, look into industry jobs.
-If you’re like me and you just want to teach, well, keep pushing, keep collecting the necessary degrees, and eventually, you’ll be able to get there.
+If you’re like me and you just want to teach and do interesting research, well, keep pushing, keep collecting the necessary degrees, and eventually, you’ll be able to get there.

 At least, I sure hope so.